15th June 2015

-If you have a single missing tooth, you may be trying to decide whether to have a dental bridge to fill the gap or to invest in a dental implant.
+If you have a single missing tooth, you may be trying to decide whether to have a dental bridge to fill the gap or to invest in getting dental implants in London.

 Historically, a dental bridge has been the most common treatment for the loss of a single tooth and is still popular and effective.
-However, a significant downside is that, in order to secure a dental bridge, we have to grind down the healthy natural teeth on either side of the gap to support it.
+However, a significant downside is that to secure a dental bridge, we have to grind down the healthy natural teeth on either side of the gap to support it.
 Over time, these damaged healthy teeth can become unstable and vulnerable to decay, leading to further problems.
-Obviously, this isn’t desirable.
+This isn’t desirable.

 Although both dental bridges and dental implants can look very natural, we believe that replacing a missing tooth with a single dental implant has clear advantages.